raypigott/Identity/README.md

 Identity
 ========

-Implementation of ASP.NET Identity using Dapper
+Implementation of ASP.NET Identity using Dapper for SQL Server

 ####Integration Tests
 Please note that the tests wipe the tables they have run against after a test has completed.